eqmvii/mernp-auth-demo/README.md

 # Build steps on top of boilerplate

-0. git init and create remote repo
+* git init and create remote repo

-1. Add .gitignore to base repo, ignore node_modules/
+* Add .gitignore to base repo, ignore node_modules/

-2. yarn install
+* yarn install

-3. update this readme
+* update this readme

+* Check index.js for service worker stuff; remove or unregister it to prevent caching issue!

-4. push to heroku: `heroku create`, `git push heroku master`, `heroku open`
+* push to heroku: `heroku create`, `git push heroku master`, `heroku open`

-CHECKPOINT: First heroku deploy worked!
+**CHECKPOINT:** First heroku deploy worked!

-5. `yarn add mongoose` and prepare seed file in scripts/seedDB.js
+* `yarn add mongoose` and prepare seed file in scripts/seedDB.js.

-6. Add an all users route, a models folder, run the seeds, and res.JSON all users
+* Add an all users route, a models folder, run the seeds, and res.JSON all users.
+Be sure to run `mongod` locally to get mongo working if necessary.

-7. Navigate to the heroku app, navigate to the app and its resources tab, then provision an mlab mongodb.
+* Navigate to the heroku app, navigate to the app and its resources tab, then provision an mlab mongodb.
 That will set the MONGODB_URI environment variable on heroku, which the start code should aready be looking for in production.

-8. IMPORTANT: `heroku run yarn seed` - send remote commands to your heroku server!
+* IMPORTANT: `heroku run yarn seed` - send remote commands to your heroku server!
 Cool!
 You can use `heroku logs` and `heroku logs --tail` to check your work

+**CHECKPOINT:** Locally http://localhost:3001/allusers should work, on heroku the main page and allusers should work

+* TODO: Check out lessonplans/15-week/supplemental/sequelize-passport-example

 # Create React Express App